712 related texts · 8 related myths · Page 4 of 15

 The verse in (Joshua 1:5) declares, "As I was with Moses, I will be with you."
 This promise seems to imply that Joshua would enjoy a life parallel to that of Moses, who lived to be...

-Our Sages, delving deep into the Torah, grapple with this very idea in Bereshit Rabbah 97, a section of the ancient Midrash (rabbinic interpretive commentary).
-They begin with a ve...
+Our Sages, delving deep into the Torah, confront this very idea in Bereshit Rabbah 97, a section of the ancient Midrash (rabbinic interpretive commentary).
+They begin with a verse ...

 A time for everything, as the saying goes.
 But what does that really mean?
 Well, one fascinating interpretation comes to us from Rabbi Yehoshua of Sikhnin, found within Kohelet Rab...

-We all know the story of the plagues, the parting of the Red Sea, and the triumphant journey to freedom.
+The familiar story centers on the plagues, the parting of the Red Sea, and the triumphant journey to freedom.
 But was it really the entire nation that crossed over?
-Pharaoh, in his stub...
+Pharaoh, in his...

 Take the story of the war against Amalek in (Exodus 17:9).
 Moses tells Joshua, "Choose men for us and go out and wage war with Amalek; tomorrow I will be standing on top of the hil...

-They ask some fascinating questions about the roles of Moses and Aaron, especially during those pivotal moments of transition. : we know Aaron becomes the High Priest.
-But what abo...
+They ask some fascinating questions about the roles of Moses and Aaron, especially during those pivotal moments of transition. we know Aaron becomes the High Priest.
+But what about...

 Sometimes, the most unexpected things can lead us to hidden riches.
 Take leprosy, for example.
 Yes, leprosy.
-Now, I know what you're thinking.
+I know what you're thinking.
 Leprosy?
 Good tidings?
-Seems impossib...
+Seems impossible.
+B...

 It is written: “And set it in the ears of Joshua” (Exodus 17:14), this is one of four righteous people to whom a portent was given; two sensed it and two did not sense it.
 A porten...

 Our story takes us to the Book of Maccabees I, specifically chapter 5.
-We're in the thick of the Maccabean Revolt, a pivotal moment in Jewish history.
-The Syrian-Greek Seleucid Emp...
+The Syrian-Greek Seleucid Empire, under Antiochus IV Epiphanes, is trying to Hellenize Judea – to force the J...

-According to Legends of the Jews by Ginzberg, it all started with two distinct family lines: the descendants of Cain, known for their sinfulness, and the descendants of Seth, initi...
+It all started with two distinct family lines: the descendants of Cain, known for their sinfulness, and the descendants of Seth, initially known for their piety.
+Picture this: the ...

 Nine hundred and forty-seven years after the Exodus from Egypt, the northern kingdom of Israel ceased to exist.
 Shalmaneser, king of Assyria, discovered that Hoshea, the last king ...